vishaltak/gitlab-development-kit/doc/howto/runner.md

 the GitLab installation.
 This how-to takes you through the necessary steps to do so when GitLab is running under GDK.

-Before setting up Runner, you need to have [set up the GDK](../index.md) for your workstation.
+Before setting up Runner, you must have [set up the GDK](../index.md) for your workstation.

-You can set up a runner to run directly on your workstation or you can set up a runner in Docker.
+You can set up:

+- A runner to run directly on your workstation
+- A runner in Docker.

+The GDK supports managing the runner configuration file and the process itself, either with a native binary or within a Docker container.
+Running jobs inside a Docker executor is supported in both cases; you can use a native binary to run jobs inside a Docker container.

-We will outline the steps for setting up each of these separately.
+We outline the steps for setting up each of these separately.

 - [Simple configuration](#simple-configuration)
 - [Docker configuration](#docker-configuration) (recommended)